schaary/itz_logger/README.md

 ...

-# you can chose the log_level from from
+# you can choose the log_level from from
 # - :info
 # - :warn
 # - :debug
 # - :verbose
 log_level = :info

-# you can chose the target from
+# you can choose the target from
 # - :log_terminal
 log_target = :log_terminal